jpuli/pqvp/README.md

 Regarding Key Questions: We considered (based on the RFI) that the primary users are State departments and agencies.
 We thought about various applications for a knowledge sharing platform.
 For example, we considered tailoring it to assist with workforce development, in particular providing a platform wherein seasoned employees and millennials could collaborate on knowledge transfer.
 Another consideration was developing a knowledge-sharing platform for trouble-shooting technical issues.
 In the end, we decided we could develop a feature-rich platform that would support any subject area, which could be tagged by topics.
 Questions helped us establish our initial backlog, e.g., "As a user I want to be able to search knowledge based on key-words/topics".

 - [x] Early in the project, spend time with current and prospective users of the service
-- [x] Use a range of qualitative and quantitative research methods (This was done minimally; see survey.)
+- [x] Use a range of qualitative and quantitative research methods (This was done minimally; see <a href="https://github.com/jpuli/pqvp/blob/master/interview.md">survey</a> .)
 - [x] Test prototypes of solutions with real people
 - [x] As the digital service is being built, regularly test it